BoyNextDoor-228/iteco_test/app/README.md

 don't have any business logic, so there is no point to split code in separate files.
 Despite that, I tried to keep their code clean.

+## NOTICE!!!
+As FakeStoreAPI doesn't provide 'offset' query-parameter for pagination, I have to receive all available products and then simulate a pagination.
+To do so, I receive all products, which API has, and manually divide it into pieces, so that each piece is a piece, which would be sent by API, if it had 'offset' parameter.

 ## Used packages
 - [Auto_route](https://pub.dev/packages/auto_route) for routing.
 - [Dio](https://pub.dev/packages/dio) + [Retrofit](https://pub.dev/packages/retrofit) for Rest Api.